Therapeutic goal

 AIM

-For best possible disease control and quality of life
+for best possible disease control and quality of life

 (Highly) active (including refractory MG) despite adequate course-modifying and symptomatic therapy is defined as any of the following

-Levels of MG disease control
+Levels of MG disease control1

-- Severity of clinical symptoms Duration of symptoms Tendency to remit Residual symptoms Presence or number of crisis-like exacerbations/crises Fluctuations in clinical presentation or residual signs of disease
+- Fluctuations in clinical presentation or residual signs of disease

 - AChR+, MuSK+, LRP4+ or seronegative MG